dmbyrd/SWE-Group11/README.md

 Please use the [issue tracker](https://github.com/dmbyrd/SWE-Group11/issues) to report any bugs or file any feature reqeusts.

+## Wiki

+In order to learn more about the development process of this application, we have documented our development process through sprints, which can be found on this repositories Wiki.
+Link is provided here: [SWE-Group11 Wiki](https://github.com/dmbyrd/SWE-Group11/wiki)

 ## Credits

-Add namez here for realz
+####Group 11 Members####
++ Robert Fink
++ Kenny Clark
++ Dale Brauer
++ Xiang Li
++ Gaofei Zhao

+####Class Instructors####
++ Dr. Sean P. Goggins
++ Justin Schuyler
++ Joe Trammel (PLA

+####External####
+- Our application look/functionality is heavily based on [LinkedIn](https://www.linkedin.com/)
+- Our `README.md` top banner layout based on [@b4b4r07's README.md](https://github.com/zanshin/dotfiles)
+- Our `README.md` layout based on [@jxons's README.md](https://gist.github.com/jxson/1784669)
+- Our `README.md` contributing section based on [@karan's README.md](https://github.com/karan/joe)
+- Add more later, once project nears completion, and this becomes more of a priority.

 ## License

 Currently a work progress.
 All licenses will be updated in the coming days while the project wraps up.
+We definitly took some stuff from places, and probably forgot where they even came from.

 <p align="right"><a href="#top">:arrow_up:</a></p>